 The 1080p panels are reasonably sharp at this screen size.
 The 1440p display is sharper and will provide a more immersive experience in atmospheric games; however, none of the available GPUs are powerful enough to deliver a smooth experience at this resolution.
 The NVIDIA GeForce RTX 3060 can handle some light games at 1440p but not graphically demanding AAA titles.
 The 1440p panel is still a viable option if you plan on using the laptop for work or school, as it gives you more screen real estate for multitasking.
 The 16:9 aspect ratio is fairly typical for a gaming laptop.
 However, it doesn't provide as much vertical space as productivity-focused laptops with a 16:10 or 3:2 aspect ratio, so you have to scroll more often when reading a document or website.

-The HP Victus 16 has a good contrast ratio within the typical range of most IPS panels.
+The HP Victus has a good contrast ratio within the typical range of most IPS panels.
 However, it's a relatively low number compared to other panel technologies like VA and OLED.
-It isn't ideal for dark room viewing because blacks still look gray.
-The contrast ratio can vary between individual units, but the difference is usually minor and isn't noticeable.
-The other display options will perform similarly.
+This level of contrast makes blacks look gray in dim settings.

 The HP Victus doesn't get very bright, so it's best to avoid using it in a well-lit or sunny environment.
 It gets very dim at the lowest brightness setting, which is great for dark room viewing as it's easier on the eyes.
 As mentioned in the screen section, there are panels with an advertised 300 cd/m² brightness, but that still isn't enough to make it suitable for use in very bright rooms or outdoors in broad daylight.

-The HP Victus has good reflection handling.
+The reflection handling is good.
 Its matte anti-reflective coating works well against lights shining directly at the screen.
 However, bright ambient lighting makes the screen look hazy, which is very distracting when viewing dark scenes.

-The HP Victus has okay horizontal viewing angles.
+The HP Victus laptop has an okay horizontal viewing angle.
 The image dims and washes out quickly as you move off-center.
 The image quality is still good enough to share text documents and such with someone else, but you have to look at the screen relatively straight on if you want to see an accurate image.

-The HP Victus has mediocre vertical viewing angles.
+The vertical viewing angle is mediocre.
 The image quality degrades fairly quickly, which can be an issue if you're using the laptop in a position that forces you to look at the screen from above or below.
 It isn't too bad for gaming or light productivity tasks like text formatting and web browsing, but it isn't ideal for color-critical work.

 The HP Victus has poor color accuracy out of the box.
 Most colors are inaccurate due to the panel's narrow color gamut, and the white balance is off.
 The color temperature is slightly warmer than the standard 6500K target, resulting in a barely noticeable reddish tint.
 The gamma doesn't follow the sRGB curve and sticks close to 2.4 instead, making most scenes appear darker than intended.
-Color accuracy varies between individual units, but the difference is usually minimal.
 The 1080p 60Hz panel with 45% NTSC coverage will likely be similar, but the 100% sRGB panels will be more accurate.
 If you want a budget gaming laptop with better color accuracy out of the box, check out the Lenovo IdeaPad Gaming 3 (2021).

 The HP Victus has a great keyboard.
 The keys are stable, with sufficient spacing between them, and the layout is easy to get used to.
 They have a good amount of travel distance, but they require a lot of force to actuate, making them slightly tiring to type on for extended periods.
 The backlight isn't adjustable, so you can only turn it on or off.

-The HP Victus has a great touchpad.
+The touchpad is great.
 It's large, tracks all movements and gestures well, and there aren't any issues with palm rejection or actions like dragging and dropping.
 Clicking feels relatively satisfying, but you can't click towards the top of the touchpad.

 The webcam's video quality is good.
 The image is bright and has a decent amount of fine detail, but it's slightly noisy.
 Speech sounds clear over the microphone, with just a little bit of static and background noise.